 In order to reclaim EU VAT, valid VAT invoices and receipts must be submitted in hard copy to the tax administrator by June 30th in order to obtain the refund eligible for VAT.
 This deadline is applied under the 13th directive.

-The United Kingdom exception
+NOTE: Reclaiming VAT in the United Kingdom exception

-The United Kingdom has exceptions in the 13th Directive, The deadline for the 13th directive in the United Kingdom i.e. Non-EU companies reclaiming UK VAT is the 31st December.
+The United Kingdom has exceptions in the 13th Directive, the deadline for the 13th directive in the United Kingdom i.e. Non-EU companies reclaiming UK VAT is the 31st December.
 This includes the period for VAT incurred from the 1st July to the 30th June of the previous year.

 The September deadline (30th September) applies to EU companies reclaiming EU VAT under the 8th Directive, i.e. EU companies reclaiming VAT within EU countries that do not include their home country.
 This includes the period for VAT incurred between the 1st January and the 31st December.
 The September deadline also applies to non-EU companies claiming from certain EU countries (e.g. Spain).